chfaraz/nest-docker-typeorm-migration-heroku-crud-auth/README.md

 ```

 make shore to install heroku cli first
+### Better to push on heroku with github actions
+Check github action tempelate for referance

 do visit ormconfig.js file before pushing to heroku you need to make a little change there. which is mentioned there